HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

       targetMemoryUtilizationPercentage: 80
 ```

-- If split deployment is enabled, both the `searchMiddlewareQuery` and `searchMiddlewareData` values are considered.
-In a non-split deployment, only the `searchMiddlewareQuery` value is considered.
+- If split deployment is enabled, both `searchMiddlewareQuery` and `searchMiddlewareData` values are used.
+In a non-split deployment, only `searchMiddlewareQuery` is used.

-- You can enable automated scaling by enabling `horizontalPodAutoScaler` for both `searchMiddlewareQuery` and `searchMiddlewareData`.
-Enter the minimum number of pods in the `minReplicas` field and the maximum number of pods in `maxReplicas`.
-By default, automated scaling is disabled for both `searchMiddlewareQuery` and `searchMiddlewareData` settings.
+- You can enable automated scaling by setting `horizontalPodAutoScaler` for both `searchMiddlewareQuery` and `searchMiddlewareData`.
+Enter the minimum number of pods in `minReplicas` and the maximum in `maxReplicas`.
+By default, automated scaling is disabled for both settings.

 ### Automated setup of content sources and crawlers